rasterio/rasterio/docs/cli.rst

       insp       Open a data file and start an interpreter. merge      Merge a stack of raster datasets. shapes     Write the shapes of features.
-      transform  Transform coordinates.
+      stack      Stack a number of bands into a multiband dataset. transform  Transform coordinates.

 It is developed using the ``click`` package.